Skip to Main Content

 Promoting your research

-It is important not just to publish your work through traditional routes, but also to promote it from an academic perspective as more exposure often leads to higher citation rates and it can help find collaborators for future work.
+It is important not just to publish your work through traditional routes, but also to promote it to a wider audience as more exposure often leads to higher citation rates and it can help find collaborators for future work.
 In addition it lets people know about the work beyond academia, increasing the impact of your work.
-This is taken very seriously by universities as it is a significant elements of the REF.
+This is taken very seriously by universities as it is a significant element of the REF.
 If you are thinking of involving the media, contact the University's Communications Team.

 Ways to promote your work: